Available works range between $ 2,000 and $ 75,000.

 “The traditional is remixed in Mnemonic (Re)Manifestations, with sculptures that blend Great Lakes floral motifs and other iconography from Anishinaabe (Odawa) culture with technological components, in effect replicating unique transitions in Indigenous culture.” – Canadian Art magazine, Winter 2016

-Barry Ace is based in Ottawa, a member of M’Chigeeng First Nation (Manitoulin Island).
-Drawing inspiration from multiple facets of traditional Anishinaabeg (Odawa) culture gathered from historical sources, traditional knowledge, found objects and cultural research, Ace creates objects and imagery that utilize many traditional forms and motifs.
-By disrupting the reading of these works with the introduction of other elements, Ace endeavours to create a convergence of the historical and contemporary.
-He says, “My textile and paper works replicate traditional Great Lakes’ floral motifs often sourced from reclaimed and salvaged electronic schematics and circuitry (capacitors and resistors) that act as metaphors for cultural continuity (antithesis of stasis), bridging the past with the present and the future.
+By disrupting the reading of his works with the introduction of other elements, Ace endeavours to create a convergence of the historical and contemporary.
+He states, “My textile and paper works replicate traditional Great Lakes’ floral motifs often sourced from reclaimed and salvaged electronic schematics and circuitry (capacitors and resistors) that act as metaphors for cultural continuity (antithesis of stasis), bridging the past with the present and the future.
 In doing so, my work intentionally integrates traditional cultural art practices, such as beadwork, which is then juxtaposed against contemporary ephemera, breaking new ground as a distinct genre of contemporary indigenous abstraction.”

 As an accomplished and award-winning writer and educator, Ace has worked in the milieu of visual, literary and performing arts for over 25 years.
 In the early 1990s, he was Lecturer with the University of Sudbury in the Indigenous Studies Program, and he was principal writer for the distance education manual Indigenous Arts of the Americas: Retrospect and Transition.
 He has also written numerous essays on contemporary Indigenous art and artists, including a series of essays on four contemporary Native American artists for Manifestations – New Vocabularies in Native Art Criticism published by the Institute of American Indian Arts, Santa Fe, New Mexico.
 And most recently, he completed a comprehensive essay, Reactive Intermediates: Aboriginal Art, Politics, and Resonance of the 1960s and 1970s, for (7), a major exhibition of the Indian Group of 7 (Odjig, Janvier, Morrisseau, Sanchez, Ray, Beardy, Cobiness) for the MacKenzie Art Gallery in Regina.
 He has also written, presented at conference and published extensively on Anishinaabe artist Norval Morrisseau.